LazyRen/LazyRen.github.io/_posts/devlog/Blog/2020-12-22-use-utterances-for-jekyll-comments.md

         repo="[ENTER REPO HERE]"
         issue-term="pathname"
         label="comments"
-        theme="dark-blue"
+        theme="photon-dark"
         crossorigin="anonymous"
         async>
 </script>
 ```

-My recommendation for the theme is, `github-light` for the light mode, `dark-blue` for the dark mode.
+My recommendation for the theme is, `github-light` for the light mode, `photon-dark` for the dark mode.
 {:.note}

 There is two choices,